chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentSslSetup.md

 > :memo: **NOTE**
 >
-> This document is for **Version 2.0** of the Quick Deployment Environment.
+> This document is for **Version 2** of the Quick Deployment Environment.
-> If you're using an older version of QDE, please refer to the [[document for that version||QuickDeploymentSslSetup_v1]]
+> If you're using an older version of QDE, please refer to the [[document for that version|QuickDeploymentSslSetupV1]]

 During normal setup, all required SSL certificates are retrieved or generated as needed.
 You will only need to run this script yourself in the following cases:

 * You want to expose this to the internet so clients can connect from outside your network, and you didn't set this up initially.
-  See [[the Firewall Changes document||QuickDeploymentFirewallChanges]] document for more information and additional scripts to run in this case.
+  See [[the Firewall Changes document|QuickDeploymentFirewallChanges]] document for more information and additional scripts to run in this case.
 * If you change the hostname of the QDE server, or add it to a domain after having already completed setup.
 * If you would like to change/replace the initial SSL/TLS certificates that were provided or generated during setup, for example to replace an expiring certificate.